 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - It is used to lower underarm sweating.

-- If your child has any of these health problems: Glaucoma; heart problems caused by bleeding; myasthenia gravis; Sjogren’s syndrome; or stomach or bowel problems like bowel block, enlarged colon, or ulcerative colitis.
+- If you have any of these health problems: Glaucoma; heart problems caused by bleeding; myasthenia gravis; Sjogren’s disease; or stomach or bowel problems like bowel block, enlarged colon, or ulcerative colitis.

-- If your child is not sweating during activities or in warm temperatures.
+- If you are not sweating during activities or in warm temperatures.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.